How Much Do Independent M&A Advisors Make? Real 2026 Deal Income ($1M–$50M)

 Map Your Background to Your First Mandate

-If you are a corporate operator with P&L experience seriously evaluating this path, the Career Strategy Session is the place to start.
-It is a single, three-hour working session that maps your specific background, your existing network, and your realistic deal-size access to a concrete first-mandate sourcing plan.
+If you are a corporate operator with P&L experience seriously evaluating this path, the Career Strategy Session is the start.
+One three-hour working session mapping your background, network and realistic deal-size access to a concrete first-mandate plan.

-• The engagement letter structure that protects your retainer and success fee from day one
+• The engagement-letter structure that protects your retainer and fee from day one

-• A realistic year-one income model based on your specific starting position
+• A realistic year-one income model for your starting position

 No programme.
 No upsell.
-One conversation that answers whether and how this works for you specifically.
+One conversation answering whether and how this works for you.

 Career Strategy Session — $997 →